geographika/mappyfile/README.rst

     pip install mappyfile

-This will also install its required dependences Lark (lark-parser), and jsonschema.
+This will also install its required dependencies - Lark, and jsonschema.

 Documentation
 -------------